cklmercer/laravel-model-stash/README.md

 ##### 2.)
 Access you cached models

-Get an index of your cached models use the plural form of the model's class name.
+Get an index of your cached models using the plural form of the model's class name.
 ```
 $permissions = cache('permissions')
 ```